MLC-School-Sydney/CanvasMassAvatarUploadSISID/README.md

 Which is in turn, a fork of this [this respository](https://github.com/unsupported/canvas/tree/master/api/bulk_assign_avatars/python)

+Thank you for your work lthh89vt!

 #### Purpose
 This Python script will help to mass upload avatar for Canvas users with their SIS ID.
 SIS ID is your internal ID when using SIS User Import in Canvas.

+This Python script will allow mass uploading of Canvas user avatars.

 #### Requirements
 These are the minimum requirements to run this script: